Yadnik1/Noxious-Gas-Detection-System-for-Coal-Mines/README.md

 The project incorporates SMTP protocols and Python’s Tkinter library to automate alerts and design a graphical user interface (GUI) for quick emergency responses.
 This innovation has resulted in a 37% faster reaction time to environmental anomalies, significantly improving the safety response in critical situations.

+The entire working of the project can be seen through this video: https://drive.google.com/file/d/19j670oe4-RVG4A1S_L_8gfT7FlbL3VHE/view?usp=sharing
 ## Conclusion

 This Noxious Gas Detection System is a significant advancement in mining safety technology.
 It offers a multi-faceted approach by combining real-time monitoring, advanced sensor fusion, and quick-response features to ensure a safe working environment for miners.
 The system not only underscores the technical proficiency involved in its creation but also highlights a commitment to safeguarding human lives in the high-risk coal mining industry.